 Young adults may feel crippled by family pressure and expectations, experience anxiety the majority of their day, and constantly compare themselves with their peers who may “have it all together”.
 Feeling behind and out of place is hard to manage on your own.

-We can work together to find your sense of purpose to lead a meaningful life with your set values.
+We can work together to find your sense of purpose and lead a meaningful life with your set values.
 Let’s try to enjoy the journey while reaching your destination.

-A woman’s life is heavily impacted by societal, cultural, and political influences.
+Societal, cultural, and political influences heavily impact a woman's life.
 How do we focus on controlling what we can and letting go of things we cannot when the systems neglect our needs?

 Women carry these heavy societal pressures in addition to self-guilt when they want to put themselves higher on their priority list.
 From a feminist perspective, I aim to empower my female-identifying clients with skills to practice self-advocacy, assertiveness, effective communication, and to set long-standing boundaries.